unic0rn9k/shakespeare_from_scratch/README.md

 ```
 # Development
 ## One to one comparison with PyTorch
-Optimizing a parameter in a linear projection (matmul), and testing against values, and initial states, generated with PyTorch (see [test.py](test/test.py)).
+Optimizing a parameter in a linear projection (matmul), fed into a softmax function, and testing against values, and initial states, generated with PyTorch (see [test.py](test/test.py)).

 ![](test/drift.png)